gokuu/jasper-command-line/README.md

-                           on the same location) --data-file /path/to/file  The .xml file to load the data from --copies number            The number of copies to generate --param key=value          Adds the parameter with name key with the value value (can be defined multiple times)
+                           on the same location) --data-file /path/to/file  The .xml file to load the data from --copies number            The number of copies to generate --locale locale            The locale to use in the report (in the format xx-YY) --param key=value          Adds the parameter with name key with the value value (can be defined multiple times)